Alfa Romeo Giulia (2015): (North American models)

+Market

+North America

+The Alfa Romeo Giulia was new for the 2017 model year.
+Initially it came as Giulia (base), Ti (for Turismo internazionale) and Quadrifoglio.
+The so-called base and Ti are powered by the 280 hp gasoline motor similar to the one in the European Veloce.

+The Ti could be ordered with Lusso (luxury) and Sport Package.

-As of 2022, the Giulia is offered as Giulia, Giulia Ti (for Turismo internazionale), Veloce, and Quadrifoglio trims in the United States.
-Some models are available with Alfa's Q4 all-wheel-drive system and with the eight-speed automatic transmission with paddle shifters mounted on the steering column (providing a shift time less than 100 milliseconds).
-The eight-speed automatic transmission is co-developed with ZF.
+With the exception of Quadrifoglio, all other models are available with Alfa's Q4 all-wheel-drive system.
+Eight-speed automatic transmission is standard across the range.
+The Ti Sport and Quadrifoglio also came with paddle shifters mounted on the steering column (providing a shift time less than 100 milliseconds).
+The eight-speed automatic transmission was co-developed with ZF.